flashbots/mev-research/FRPs/active/FRP-sybilproofness.md

 ## Final Deliverables

 - **Research paper** with formal results and a design-implications section covering: (i) how FOCIL and AUCIL resist Sybil attacks differently, with attention to the economic attack paths in [6] (ii) general design principles for Sybil-robust IL mechanisms (iii) parameter recommendations for committee sizing under Sybil risk (iv) failure modes to avoid in future IL designs (e.g. Relay ILs [15]).

-We hope to aim Ethereum Technical Conferences and Academic Conferences like AFT, MARBLE and ACM to publish our paper.
+- **Conferences** We aim Ethereum Tokyo Conference 2026 and Academic Conferences like AFT 2026 and MARBLE 2026 to publish our paper and to disseminate our results.

 - **Open-source artifacts:** Lean 4 code for key lemmas and theorems and scripts/notebooks for parameter sweeps and stress tests.

 ## References